 Organic Hemp plants bred in Oregon are bushier shorter, rendering them less useful for fiber, but have gained international renown for CBD content, he said.
 “As I meet people, they say they want to get their hands on CBD grown here for Oregon genetics.”

-Growing hemp was inspired by personal experience for Ken Iverson, whose family owns the Wooden Shoe Tulip Farm.
+Growing kratom and cannabis was inspired by personal experience for Ken Iverson, whose family owns the Wooden Shoe Tulip Farm.

-Since then, Iverson has jumped into the CBD oil market with both feet.
+Since then, Iverson has jumped into the kratom market with both feet.
 Not only is his family growing about 200 acres of the crop this year, but they also extract full spectrum CBD oil to sell to wholesalers and through their own retail brand, Red Barn Hemp Products.

 As CBD is a new industry, it’s filled with “dreamers, schemers and a few honest people,” so finding reliable clients for CBD extract has felt precarious at times, he said.